SBTCVM/SBTCVM-Mark-2/TUTORIAL_README.md

 You should have received a copy of the GNU General Public License along with SBTCVM Tutorial.
 If not, see <http://www.gnu.org/licenses/>.

+For Licensing on Images and other media content please see README.md